hugocxl/ddd-monorepo/README.md

 ### Rush

-To install Rush, enter the following terminal:
+To install Rush, enter the following command in the terminal:

 ```bash
 npm install -g @microsoft/rush